First Nashville Guitar Quartet

-First Nashville Guitar Quartet is the title of a recording by Chet Atkins, Liona Boyd, John Knowles and John Pell.
+First Nashville Guitar Quartet is the title of a 1979 album by Chet Atkins, Liona Boyd, John Knowles and John Pell.

 The quartet played in the style of a chamber orchestra for guitars.
 Arrangements were worked out amongst the four players.
 Recording was done in both RCA's Studio A and at Atkins' own home studio.

 The single "Love Song of Pepe Sanchez", released by the Quartet in 1979, did not chart.

 Reception

 Writing for Allmusic, critic Richard S. Ginell wrote of the album "Guitars may not be about to replace violins, violas, and cellos in the chamber music category, but this group proves that they can assume a respectable place in country-pop music, anyway."